Real stories, told by the people who lived them

 Since moving to Greenside Court, Adam has made remarkable progress.

-With specialist speech and language therapy, he now communicates using his voice and assistive technology, stands and takes steps, and controls his wheelchair independently.
+With speech and language therapy support, he now communicates using assistive technology, stands and takes steps, and controls his wheelchair independently.

 Alongside returning to college and spending time with friends, Adam is now a Regional Service User Ambassador, representing residents across Yorkshire and the North East, speaking at external events, and helping to drive meaningful change.